 Hindquarters are strong with a dog's back legs being longer than their front ones.
 Thighs are well developed and powerful.
 Feet are nicely rounded and well-padded with their back feet being smaller than their front ones.
 Tails are short and thick at the base before tapering to the tip.
 Dogs carry their them in the shape that's reminiscent of a scimitar.

-When it comes to their coat, the Dandie Dinmont boasts having a double coat that consists of a soft and very linty undercoat and a much harder topcoat.
+When it comes to their coat the Dandie Dinmont boasts having a double coat that consists of a soft and very linty undercoat and a much harder topcoat.
 The hair is not wiry but rather crispy to the touch.
 It's the way the hair lies that makes the Dandie stand out from other breeds because it lies in "pencils".
 Their front legs have feathering and the upper parts of their tails are well covered in wiry hair while the underside has softer feathering.
-Accept breed colours are as follows:
+Accept breed colours for Kennel Club registration are as follows:

 Dogs with either colour have slightly lighter feathering on their front legs while the underside of their tails are lighter than the topsides of them which are darker than the rest of the body.

-The Dandie Dinmont is a little dog with a big personality being a typical terrier at heart.
+The Dandie Dinmont Terrier is a small dog with a big personality being a typical terrier at heart.
 They do not know their size and would happily take on a bigger dog if they feel they have to.
-With that said, they are known to be very affectionate, friendly and placid dogs by nature.
+With that said they are known to be very affectionate friendly and placid dogs by nature.
 They are not the best choice for first time owners because these little terriers can prove rather challenging to train thanks to their stubborn streak.
-However, in the right hands and with the right amount of socialisation and training, the Dandie does make for a great family pet.
+However in the right hands and with the right amount of socialisation and training the Dandie does make for a great family pet.

 The average life expectancy of a Dandie Dinmont is between 11 and 13 years when properly cared for and fed an appropriate good quality diet to suit their ages.